 permanent building foundations.

-Approval by the Environmental Professional is required before materials may be considered “clean” and acceptable for reuse below landscaping.
 Imported materials from appropriate sources, i.e., loam and topsoil from landscaping companies or virgin sources, do not require characterization or approval prior to use below landscaping.

 Example soil reuse applications include backfill, grading, and landscaping materials.
 However, the Soil Characterization procedures described in Section 4.3 must be completed throughout the performance of construction and redevelopment activities to verify that on-site soil reuse is appropriate.